tlareywi/HERMSStep/README.md

 # HERMSStep
-Plugin for CraftBeerPi to support temperature monitoring of two kettles simultaneously for HERMS process where the HLT is maintained at temperature x while the mash is recirculated through it until it reaches temperature y.
+Plugin for CraftBeerPi3 to support temperature monitoring of two kettles simultaneously for HERMS process where the HLT is maintained at temperature x while the mash is recirculated through it until it reaches temperature y.
 This also gives one indirect control over the rate of temprature change in the mash tun; depending upon the delta between x and y.